medic/cht-docs/content/en/contribute/code/workflow.md

 linkTitle: "Workflow"
 weight: 6
 description: >
-  Overview of the developement workflow
+  Overview of the development workflow
 ---

 ## Code